-Porth's Pathophysiology Concepts of Altered Health 10th Edition Norris Test Bank
+Porth's Essentials of Pathophysiology 5th Edition Test Bank

 Ch 1- Concepts of Health and Disease

 - 1. At an international nursing conference, many discussions and breakout sessions focused on the World Health Organization (WHO) views on health.
 Of the following comments made by nurses during a discussion session, which statements would be considered a good representation of the WHO definition?
 Select all that apply. - A) Interests in keeping the elderly population engaged in such activities as book reviews and word games during social time - B) Increase in the number of chair aerobics classes provided in the skilled care facilities - C) Interventions geared toward keeping the elderly population diagnosed with diabetes mellitus under tight blood glucose control by providing in-home cooking classes - D) Providing transportation for renal dialysis patients to and from their hemodialysis sessions - E) Providing handwashing teaching sessions to a group of young children Ans: A, B, C, E